mrjonstrong/mrjonstrong.github.io/_drafts/Draft-Hello-World-Python-Github.md

 published: false
 ---

-# Setting up a repo and pipeline in GitHub for a Python application

 ## tl;dr

 First post in a journey on creating an app around what to wear to run depepdning on the weather, type of run, the person etc